ZdenkaSosnova/sportovni-pes-roku/README.md

 | 2nd Place    | 10     |
 | 3rd Place    | 5      |

-## Usage

-1. Clone this repository.
-2. Run `bundle install` to install dependencies.
-3. Set up the database with `rails db:create`, `rails db:migrate`.
-4. Start the Rails server with `rails server`.
-5. Navigate to `localhost:3000` in your web browser to access the application.

-## Contributors

-- [Your Name]

-## Issues

-If you encounter any issues or have suggestions for improvements, please feel free to open an issue [here](link-to-issue-tracker).

 Thank you for using Sportovní pes roku! 🐾